-Let $F(x,y)$, $F_y\not\equiv0$ be an irreducible invariant algebraic curve of dynamical system \eqref{Lienard_gen}.
+Let $F(x,y)$ with $F_y\not\equiv0$ be an irreducible invariant algebraic curve of dynamical system \eqref{Lienard_gen}.
 Equation \eqref{ODE_y} now takes the form

 For all $ x_0\in\mathbb{C}$ the Puiseux series of the form \eqref{Puiseux_null} satisfying equation \eqref{Lienard_y_x} have non--negative exponents at the leading--order terms.
-Using lemma \ref{L_mu}, we find $\mu(x)=\mu_0$, where $\mu_0$ is a constant.
+Using Lemma \ref{L_mu}, we find $\mu(x)=\mu_0$, where $\mu_0$ is a constant.
 Without loss of generality, we set $\mu_0=1$.

-There exist only two dominant balances that produce Puiseux series in a neighborhood of the point $x=\infty$.
-These balances and their solutions are the following
+There exist only two dominant balances that produce Puiseux series in a neighborhood of the point $x= \infty$.
+The equations related to these balances and their solutions are the following

-In the case $(I)$ the corresponding Puiseux series has one arbitrary coefficient at $x^0$ if the compatibility condition related to the unique Fuchs index $l_0=m+1$ is satisfied.
+In the case $(I)$ the corresponding Puiseux series have one arbitrary coefficient at $x^0$ provided that the compatibility condition related to the unique Fuchs index $l_0=m+1$ is satisfied.
 Let us recall that the definition of Fuchs indices depends on the numeration of the series under consideration.
-Definitions of dominant balances and Fuchs indices can be found in \cite{Conte03, Goriely, Bruno01, Bruno02, Demina07}.
+Definitions of dominant balances and Fuchs indices can be found in Appendix, see also \cite{Conte03, Goriely, Bruno01, Bruno02, Demina07}.
 In this article we use the numeration for all the series as given in \eqref{Puiseux_null} and \eqref{Puiseux_inf}.
-If the parameters of system \eqref{Lienard_gen} are chosen in such a way that this condition is not satisfied, then the series of type $(I)$ does not exist.
+If the parameters of system \eqref{Lienard_gen} are chosen in such a way that the compatibility condition is not satisfied, then the series of type $(I)$ does not exist.
 All the coefficients of the series of type $(II)$ are uniquely determined.
 Note that the Puiseux series are in fact Laurent series, they are given in \eqref{Lienard1_F_series}.
-Representing $F(x,y)$ in the field $\mathbb{C}_{\infty}\{x\}$ and taking the polynomial part of this representation, we obtain~\eqref{Lienard1_F}.
-Since the polynomial $F(x,y)$ in ~\eqref{Lienard1_F} is irreducible, we see that the series $y_1(x)$, $\ldots$, $y_{N-k}(x)$ should be pairwise distinct, see theorem \ref{T:Darboux_pols}.
+Factoring $F(x,y)$ in the ring $\mathbb{C}_{\infty}\{x\}[y]$ and taking the polynomial part of this factorization, we obtain~\eqref{Lienard1_F}.
+Since the polynomial $F(x,y)$ in ~\eqref{Lienard1_F} is irreducible, we conclude that the series $y_1(x)$, $\ldots$, $y_{N-k}(x)$ should be pairwise distinct, see Theorem \ref{T:Darboux_pols}.
 Thus the irreducibility of $F(x,y)$ requires the coefficients $c_{m+1}^{(j)}$, $j=1,\ldots, N-k$ to be pairwise distinct and $k=0$ or $k=1$.

 Finally, substituting $L=0$ ($\mu(x)=1$) and series \eqref{Lienard1_F_series} into expression \eqref{General_lambda}, we find the cofactor as given in \eqref{Lienard1_cof}.
 This completes the prove.

 \end{proof}